John Wesley was convinced of the great importance of prayer by saying:

 Our verbal, speaking-out-loud prayers, is also very necessary to our times of prayer.
 As we saw in He Inclined His Ear Unto Me, verbal prayers are much more effective and pleasing to Abba Father.

 But it is a struggle at times to even voice our prayers because the devil seeks with stubborn annoyance to silence our prayers.
-Therefore remembering to be ‘on-the-look-out’ during prayer, resisting the enemy’s tactics, is very necessary for me.
+Therefore this second tip of remembering to be ‘on-the-look-out’ during prayer, resisting the enemy’s tactics, is very necessary for me.
 I patiently persevere, and press on until I have gained the freedom to pray freely and according to the Holy Spirit’s leading.

 Here are two helpful quotes by others who have walked in the path of prayer: